 The next big factor is some basic site characteristics.
 First of all, solar development works best on FLAT properties.
 Even relatively small slope can change the amount of sunlight a solar array receives and when added up on a daily basis, that can seriously affect the production capabilities of the array.
 If there is significant slope, it does help to have a southern facing slope because all panels positioned in North America will always face south.

 High & Dry

 As you probably know, water and electricity don’t mix.
 Solar sites don’t work in areas prone to flooding or in designated wetland areas.
 There are some exceptions here for rare and low-risk flood zones, but local regulations will dictate the ability to construct.
 You can see if your property falls within a flood zone by visiting FEMA.

 Developers typically prefer vacant land free and clear of trees and structures.
 However, in some cases, the project is profitable enough to justify clearing costs.
 Note, if it is a timber tract, landowners can often retain the timber proceeds if cleared prior to construction.

 Solar projects are quiet, don’t generate any traffic, and add valuable tax revenue for public use, so why shouldn’t communities embrace them?
 It beats us, but we’ve seen property owners fight tooth and nail to prevent projects from being constructed.
 Most developers will try to leave some buffer between the array and neighboring homes.
 If you have a vacant property closely surrounded by homes, this could be an issue with permitting.

 Legislation & Incentives

 The larger drivers for solar development are generally favorable state legislation offering additional incentives or your local utilities desire to purchase solar power (or state regulations requiring them to do so).

-If you have a property that meets these criteria and would like a free site evaluation, please contact us today!
+If you have a property that meets these criteria and would like a complimentary site evaluation, please contact us today!